Apply for Financial Aid

 If your application is selected, don’t be alarmed.
 The process will require you to provide Grand View with a copy of your and/or your parent(s) signed federal tax forms and a verification worksheet.
 Please comply with the request promptly.
 If you have questions concerning verification, contact the office of financial assistance.

-After Grand View has processed your application, you will receive an award letter that outlines your financial aid package.
-Review your award letter carefully and make sure you understand the terms of the awards being offered.
+After Grand View has processed your application, you will receive an offer letter that outlines your financial aid package.
+Review your offer letter carefully and make sure you understand the terms of the awards being offered.

 For example, some grants may require you to live on campus or maintain a certain grade point average.
-Remember to return a signed copy of your award letter to the office of financial assistance at Grand View University.
-We are only a phone call away if you need any assistance understanding the terms and conditions of your financial assistance award.
+Remember to return a signed copy of your offer letter to the Financial Aid Office.
+We are only a phone call away if you need any assistance understanding the terms and conditions of your financial aid package.